Outlander Lightweight Travel Backpack

 Pounding the streets on a weekend city break, you need a travel backpack that can take the heat and stand up to the demands of an urban adventure. eBags’ TLS Mother Lode Weekender Convertible is well-equipped to take on the challenge, with its flight-friendly size and flexible internal space, heavy duty fabric and zippers, airmesh back straps and lightweight design.

 With the waist strap lacking a bit in support, the TLS is more suited to weekend or city travel rather than anything more rugged, but it is in an urban environment that this clean and simple travel pack excels.
 It’s accordion-style packing system allows for all your weekend clothes without adding unnecessary bulk while its internal expandable laptop pocket will safely swallow up your tech gadgets no problem.
-A well-designed and deceptively spacious carry on backpack for the urban traveler.
+A well-designed and deceptively spacious carry on backpack for the urban traveler, or a perfect gift for travelers in your life.

 Carry on size for both domestic and international flights